dillonhl/MonthLy/README.md

-# Monthly Application : PlaidAPI, ReactJS, Node/Express
+# MonthLy Application : PlaidAPI, ReactJS, Node/Express

 This app uses the Plaid API to connect to a bank account to load transactions.
 This is set up with ReactJS on the front end and NodeJS/Express on the backend.
 A local database will be created on first server run.<br/>